gauravleo40/Data-Science-Content-for-beginners/Python Programming/Read me first.md

 Before you dive in, here are a few thoughts I’d love to share with you:

 - **Python is powerful, but it’s easy to get lost** when there’s no roadmap.
 This space aims to give you a *clear direction*.
-- **There’s no shortage of resources online**, but many feel too theoretical or disconnected from real-world applications.
+- **There’s no shortage of resources online**, but many of them feel too theoretical or disconnected from real-world applications.
 That can make it hard to stay motivated — I’ve seen it happen time and again.
 - **This GitHub page is a work in progress**, and content will be added gradually.
 Stay patient — good things take time.
 - Most importantly, **don’t give up if things don’t click right away**.
 Learning to code is like learning a new language — and every line you write brings you one step closer.